General Information for Parents and Families

 Volunteering includes participation by parents and other community members at home, in the community, and at school to improve learning.
 Even attendance at school events is considered volunteering.
 The various contributions of all adult family members need to be appreciated.
 Some people can do more than others can, but all should be valued!

 Communicating, which must be two-way, includes responsibilities for both parents and schools.
 Parents should be encouraged and enabled to talk with school staff about their children, and school staff should be willing to actively listen and offer support.
-In addition, schools have a responsibility to provide general information, including report cards and other student assessment, in a user-friendly and timely manner.
+In addition, schools have a responsibility to provide general information, including report cards and other student assessments, in a user-friendly and timely manner.

 Governance and advocacy require parents to be accepted as partners.
 Parents and other adults need to be advocates for all children, not just their own.
 Decision making should include perspectives of low-income and minority parents, as well as majority parents and caregivers.